Noise & Vibration Modelling

 - Noise Mapping and Publishing – presenting noise exposure using cartographic, interactive and online mapping tools.
 We have tools that allow noise exposure information to be made more accessible through tools such as Google Earth;

 - Noise Effect and Monetisation (WebTAG) Outcomes – the calculation of noise effect outcomes using dose-response relationships to identify how conditions, developments or infrastructure may be affecting human health.
 This is an increasingly important area within the context of Environmental Impact Assessment (EIA) and noise policy.
-Our tools can be used to assist Health Impact Assessment.
+Our tools can be used to assist with Health Impact Assessments.

 - Data Processing – development of workflows and processes that enable forms of digital data used to generate noise exposure to be used in modelling and analysis.
 This includes datasets such as noise complaint histories, flight tracks, diurnal operating patterns, social surveys and demographic datasets.